SAFEGUARDING ADVICE

 With the scale of online grooming getting worse every year it is important that parents are empowered with good information.
 The Internet Watch Foundation have put together a brilliant guide which is split into three sections.
 The first describes what online CSE is, the second answers questions and gives practical advice, and the third informs parents what to do if they are suspicious.

 We hope you find this information useful.
-If any parents have any concerns, you can talk to our safeguarding officer, Miss Gonsalves, or our family worker, Mrs Hanif.
+If any parents have any concerns, you can talk to our safeguarding manager, Miss Gonsalves, or our family worker, Mrs Hanif.

 My Family's Digital Toolkit